developer-zebra/developer-zebra-site/src/enterprise-browser/3-0/guide/licensing/index.md

  * **3-year** term
  * **1-year** term

-* **NOTE: An “unlicensed software” reminder appears on devices every four hours** beginning one month before the end of non-evaluation terms.
+* **NOTE: An “unlicensed software” reminder appears on devices every four hours** beginning one month before the end of all terms.
 After expiration, the prompt appears every five minutes until an EB license is applied.
-A 30-day evaluation license is included with every EB download.
+A 30-day term is included with every EB download.

 #### About Perpetual Licenses